DFRobot/DFRobot_ePaper/README.md

 ## Tool
 ### Picture fetching software USES tutorials
 * Note: You need an image conversion software.
+Download([lcd-image-converter](https://raw.githubusercontent.com/DFRobot/DFRobot_ePaper/master/tool/lcd-image-converter.zip))<br>
-Download(lcd-image-converter) The image size of black and white epaper is 250*122.<br>
+        The image size of black and white epaper is 250*122.<br>
         The image size of the tricolor epaper is 212*104.<br>
 * ①.Open a picture“xxx.jpg”.
 [File->Open] <br>